 The use of hydrophilic coatings in the medical field continues to increase with new coated devices and tools.
 Peripheral vascular, urologic, cardiologic and ophthalmic fields use hydrophilic coated devices for safe patient care and use.
 And, with their disposable capacity, hydrophilic coating devices are also used in emergency departments and labor & delivery units of healthcare organizations.
 Other common hydrophilic coated devices are used for endoscopy and respiratory care.

 Guidewires, catheters, and many other invasive medical devices use hydrophilic coatings for feasibility and safety of patient care.
-Devices include:
+Medical devices and instrumentation that is commonly coated with hydrophilic coatings to minimize patient inflammation and enhance comfort include:

 - Central venous catheters (CVCs)